 • Mandi = smoked meat (underground cooking) served with simpler aromatic rice.

-• Fakhid Maa Riz = spiced leg accompanied by aromatic rice, a simpler and more straightforward dish.
+• Fakhid Maa Riz = spiced leg accompanied by aromatic rice, a simpler and more direct dish.